MohdMusharrafGit/esp32-ota-firmware/README.md

 The process involves the following key stages:

-1.Network Initialization – Establishing Wi-Fi connectivity for cloud-based communication.
+1. Network Initialization – Establishing Wi-Fi connectivity for cloud-based communication.

-2.Version Verification – The device periodically checks a hosted version.txt file on a secure HTTPS server to determine if newer firmware is available.
+2. Version Verification – The device periodically checks a hosted version.txt file on a secure HTTPS server to determine if newer firmware is available.

-3.Firmware Retrieval – If an update is detected, the system securely downloads the latest binary (firmware.bin) over HTTPS using SSL/TLS encryption.
+3. Firmware Retrieval – If an update is detected, the system securely downloads the latest binary (firmware.bin) over HTTPS using SSL/TLS encryption.

-4.Self-Updating Process – The ESP32 replaces the existing firmware with the newly downloaded one, ensuring system integrity and reliability.
+4. Self-Updating Process – The ESP32 replaces the existing firmware with the newly downloaded one, ensuring system integrity and reliability.

-5.Reboot and Validation – The device automatically restarts to apply the new firmware and resumes normal operation.
+5. Reboot and Validation – The device automatically restarts to apply the new firmware and resumes normal operation.

 Such OTA systems are widely used in IoT applications, industrial automation, and connected embedded systems, as they reduce maintenance costs and enhance device longevity by enabling remote software updates.